nortikin/sverchok/docs/nodes/list_struct/item.rst

 Functionality
 -------------

 Select items from list based on index.
 The node is *data type agnostic*, meaning it makes no assumptions about the data you feed it.
-It shoudld accepts any type of data native to Sverchok..
+It should accepts any type of data native to Sverchok..

 Inputs
 ------